Lava2014/azurenetworking/_posts/2026-05-11-juniper-sdwan-azure.md

 However, some enterprise environments require a more traditional self-managed Hub-Spoke architecture to retain full control over routing decisions, firewall inspection, traffic engineering, and hybrid connectivity.

-This article explores a real-world Azure networking design for deploying Juniper SD-WAN in a traditional Hub-Spoke architecture while maintaining:
+This article explores a real-world Azure networking design for deploying Juniper SD-WAN(mist managed ssrs) in a traditional Hub-Spoke architecture while maintaining:

 •	Full routing control